Static horizons in cosmology: The case of constant equation of state

 Subtracting \eqref{gtt} from \eqref{eq}, we further find

 Using \eqref{gtt} again we find

-The only nontrivial solution of this equation which is of cosmological interest is $\alpha(r)=0$, $\zeta(t)=\frac{2}{3(1+\omega) t}$.
-Therefore we do not have a cosmological solution that satisfies $p_r=p_\perp=\omega \rho$ for $\omega\neq 0$.
+The only nontrivial solution of this equation which is of cosmological interest is $\eta(r)=0$, $\zeta(t)=\frac{2}{3(1+w) t}$.
+Therefore, we do not have a cosmological solution that satisfies $p_r=p_\perp=w \rho$ for $w\neq 0$.

-\subsubsection{The case of matter with $\omega=0$}
+\subsubsection{The case of matter with $w=0$}

-To simplify our analysis, we change the coordinates to a semi-homogeneous form by setting $r= a(t,R)R$, demanding the transformed metric to be diagonal by setting $h=R \dot{a}$.
+To simplify our analysis, we change the coordinates to a semi-homogeneous form by setting $r= f(t,R)$, demanding the transformed metric to be diagonal by setting $h=\dot{f}$.
 Therefore, the metric becomes simply

+where $f'=\partial_R f$.
+This metric is a special case of Lemaitre-Tolman-Bondi (LTB) type metrics with vanishing curvature that are well studied in the literature (see, for instance, \cite{Bondi, Tolman, Krasinski, Gorini, Joshi, Gao, Kopteva, Kopteva2, Valsberg}).
+The important observation here is that with a trivial choice for the curvature term, we end up with the white hole solution, since there will be no sign change in the velocity function $h=\dot{f}$.
+In the following, we present a self-contained treatment of this metric ansatz with a specific matter profile.

-where $a'=\partial_R a$.
-We note that if $a$ was independent of $R$, this was the FLRW metric.
+We note that if we had $f=R\, a(t)$, this was the FLRW metric.
 In this coordinate $T^R_t=T^t_R=0$ and the Einstein equations become

-In this section we consider the case of a Schwarzschild white hole immersed in cosmological matter.
-In this case we have $p_r=p_\perp=0$.
-From stress energy conservation we can find the structure of $\rho$.
+In this section, we consider the case of a Schwarzschild white hole immersed in cosmological matter.
+In this case, we have $p_r=p_\perp=0$.
+From stress-energy conservation, we can find the structure of $\rho$.
 We have

 and we find

 From \eqref{density} we can write

 From \eqref{rpressure} we find